giraffe-fsharp/Giraffe/README.md

 The `Giraffe.HttpContextExtensions` module exposes a default set of model binding functions which extend the `HttpContext` object.

-### BindJson
+### BindJsonAsync

-`ctx.BindJson<'T>()` can be used to bind a JSON payload to a strongly typed model.
-Alternatively you can pass in an additional object of type `JsonSerializerSettings` to customize the JSON deserializer during model binding.
+`ctx.BindJsonAsync<'T>()` can be used to bind a JSON payload to a strongly typed model.
+Alternatively you can pass in an additional object of type `JsonSerializerSettings` to customize the JSON deserialisation during model binding.

 #### Example